mishelashala/zettelkasten/sources/Structure and Interpretation of Computer Programs, 2nd Ed.md

 - Forbus, Kenneth D., and Johan deKleer.
 1993. [[Building Problem Solvers]].
 Cambridge, MA: MIT Press.

 - Friedman, Daniel P., and David S. Wise.
 1976. [[CONS should not evaluate its arguments]].
 In _Automata, Languages, and Programming: Third International Colloquium_, edited by S. Michaelson and R. Milner, pp. 257-284.

+- Friedman, Daniel P., Mitchell Wand, and Christopher T. Haynes.
+1992.
+Essentials[[ of Programming Languages]].
+Cambridge, MA: MIT PressIMcGraw-Hill.

+-  Gabriel, Richard P. 1988. [[The Why of Y]].
+Lisp Pointers 2(2):15-25.

+- Goldberg, Adele, and David Robson.
+1983. [[Smalltalk-80.
+The Language and Its Implementation]].
+Reading, MA: Addison-Wesley.

+- Gordon, Michael, Robin Milner, and Christopher Wadsworth.
+1979. [[Edinburgh LCF]]. _Lecture Notes in Computer Science, volume 78_.
+New York: SpringerVerlag.

+- Gray, Jim, and Andreas Reuter.
+1993. [[Transaction Processing.
+Concepts and Models]].
+San Mateo, CA: Morgan-Kaufman.

+- Green, Cordell.
+1969. [[Application of theorem proving to problem solving]].
+In _Proceedings of the International Joint Conference on Artificial Intelligence_, pp. 219-240.

+- Green, Cordell, and Bertram Raphael.
+1968. [[The use of theorem-proving techniques in question-answering systems]].
+In _Proceedings of the ACM National Conference_, pp. 169-181.

+- Griss, Martin L. 1981. [[Portable Standard Lisp, a brief overview]].
+Utah Symbolic Computation Group Operating Note 58, University of Utah.

+- Guttag, John V. 1977. [[Abstract data types and the development of data structures]].
+Communications of the ACM 20(6):397--404.

+- Hamming, Richard W. 1980. [[Coding and Information Theory]].
+Englewood Cliffs, N.J.: Prentice-Hall.

+- Hanson, Christopher P. 1990. [[Efficient stack allocation for tail-recursive languages]].
+In Proceedings of ACM Conference on Lisp and Functional Programming, pp. 106-118.

+- Hanson, Christopher P. 1991. [[A syntactic closures macro facility]].
+Lisp Pointers, 4(3).

+- Hardy, Godfrey H. 1921.
+Srinivasa Ramanujan. [[Proceedings of the London Mathematical Society XIX]](2).

+- Hardy, Godfrey H., and E. M. Wright.
+1960. [[An Introduction to the Theory of Numbers.
+4th edition]].
+New York: Oxford University Press.

+- Havender, J. 1968. [[Avoiding deadlocks in multi-tasking systems]]. _IBM Systems Journal 7_(2):74-84.

+- Hearn, Anthony C. 1969.
+Standard Lisp.
+Technical report AIM-90, Artificial Intelligence Project, Stanford University.

+- Henderson, Peter.
+1980. [[Functional Programming.
+Application and Implementation]].
+Englewood Cliffs, N.J.: Prentice-Hall.

+- Henderson.
+Peter.
+1982. [[Functional Geometry]].
+In _Conference Record of the 1982 ACM Symposium on Lisp and Functional Programming_, pp. 179-187.